iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

 -   Purpose

 Meaning is to have a neumological order that connects us to what is real.
-To have a normative order that connects us&#x2014;existentially&#x2014;to what is good, so that we can become better.
+To have a normative order that connects us—existentially—to what is good, so that we can become better.
 To have a narrative order that tells us how we can move forward through history, both collective and individual.

-These are not three separate things&#x2014;they're three axes in the space of meaning.
+These are not three separate things—they're three axes in the space of meaning.